collections_bookmark Part of Bloomburrow

 How often is Swords to Plowshares drawn in a Commander game?

-Across 1589 tracked games where the card was in a deck, it was drawn 22% of the time.
-That is consistent with a singleton in a 100-card deck.
-Of 520 instances that reached a player's hand, 70% were cast before the game concluded.
-The remainder were held through end of game or never found a target before the pod finished.
+Across 2627 tracked games where the card was in a deck, it was drawn 24% of the time.
+That is in line with the baseline expectation for a singleton in a 100-card deck.
+Of the 917 instances that reached a player's hand, 72% were cast before the game concluded.

 What turn does Swords to Plowshares typically get cast?